 For example, if you’re an influencer with fewer than 10,000 followers, your engagement on Instagram is around 3.7 percent, your engagement on Twitter is around .3 percent and your engagement on TikTok is 8.13 percent.
 That’s a significantly higher percentage that companies should consider when crafting a digital marketing strategy.

-Today, there is no way for a brand to reach an audience faster than through TikTok.
+Today, there is no way for a brand to reach a target audience faster than through TikTok.
 Not only is it one of the most downloaded apps on the internet right now, it isn’t showing any signs of stopping.
 In fact, TikTok has been able to reach the same number of monthly users in 3 years that Instagram did in 6 years.

 The app is available in 155 countries and available in 75 different languages.
 Right now, the average user spends 55 minutes on the app per day, and 90 percent of users use it every day.